-This webinar explores the idea of professional identity in two ways— who you are and what you do.
+This webcast explores the idea of professional identity in two ways— who you are and what you do.
 You will ponder notions of professionalism and your identity in early childhood education and care in relation to children, families, colleagues and the community.
 While working through this webinar, educators are encouraged to stop and reflect, individually and with colleagues, on the importance of being an ethical early childhood educator in relation to element 4.2.1 of the National Quality Framework – Management, educators and staff with mutual respect and collaboratively, and challenge and learn from each other, recognising each other’s strengths and skills.

 Please note: this webinar is designed to promote robust conversation amongst teams and reflect on the term professionalism.
-It is therefore helpful to work alongside a peer or mentor to fully engage in the intended learning of this webinar.
+It is therefore helpful to work alongside a peer or mentor to fully engage in the intended learning of this webcast.

 During this course, educators will focus on: